top of page

 Final Thoughts

 The connection between vitamin deficiency and mental health reminds us that emotional wellness is not just about “pushing through” difficult feelings.
+Sometimes, the body and brain may both need support.

 If you’ve been struggling with fatigue, brain fog, anxiety, mood changes, or emotional exhaustion, seeking professional guidance can help you better understand what may be contributing to your symptoms.